dikortis/LetsTalkETC/Episodes/Episode_13.md

-file so imagine that a log file its modified in a way that it's not expected for example something it's erased from a log file you connect either yeah like a hacker so you can trigger a smart policy for example bringing down the system or pinging a system administrator or
+file so imagine that a log file its modified in a way that it's not expected for example something it's erased from a log file you connect either like a hacker so you can trigger a smart policy for example bringing down the system or pinging a system administrator or